myin142/scripts/README.md

 Plugins:

-- `toggle_docker` - toggle dockers with shortcuts, since you can't switch workspaces with shortcuts...
+- `toggle_docker` - toggle dockers/actions with shortcuts, since you can't switch workspaces with shortcuts...
   - add new actions for every docker in `createActions` and `toggle_docker.actions`

 ### Exporter